 * SAAB developed a demonstrator for a next-generation Gripen, rebuilt from a Flygvapnet aircraft, which performed its initial flight on 28 May 2008.
 The "Gripen Demonstrator" featured ten revised hardpoints to provide an external load of 6,000 kilograms (13,200 pounds); a GE F414G engine with 25% uprated thrust; upgraded landing gear; and fuel capacity increased by at least 35% to provide a range of up to 4,000 kilometers (2,500 miles).

-Of course avionics were enhanced as well, in particular with the demonstrator fitted in 2011 with an Italian Selex ES-05 Raven "active electronically-scanned array (AESA)" radar.
+Of course avionics were enhanced as well, in particular with the demonstrator fitted in 2011 with an Selex ES-05 Raven "active electronically-scanned array (AESA)" radar; although Selex is based out of Italy, the Raven was actually built by its UK arm, previously Ferranti.
 An AESA consists of an array of programmable "transmit-receive (TR)" modules that can operate in parallel to perform separate or collaborative functions, performing, for example, jamming and target acquisition at the same time.
-The Raven AESA will provide enough range to make full use of the Meteor AAM, and in general will pave the way for continuing updates of Flygvapnet Gripens, the ultimate goal being the "JAS 39E/F Gripen NG" AKA "Gripen E" with the AESA, F414G engine, more fuel and stores attachments, plus a wide range of other enhancements.
+The Raven AESA will provide enough range to make full use of the Meteor AAM, and in general will pave the way for continuing updates of Flygvapnet Gripens -- and for the "JAS Gripen NG" AKA "Gripen E".

 The Flygvapnet indicated that it wanted the Gripen E, but the status of the effort was unclear until 2011, when Switzerland ordered 22 Gripen Es to replace its Northrop F-5 fleet.
-The Swiss order ensured that the Gripen E would be built; initial deliveries are expected in 2018, with 11 JAS 39C/D machines leased as an interim solution until deliveries begin.
 In 2012 the Swedish government decided to order 40 to 60 new-build Gripen Es as well, collaborating with the Swiss on procurement.
 A follow-on contract initiated the update of 60 Gripen Cs to Gripen E standard, with initial redelivery in 2018.

 * The aggressive sales promotion of the Gripen has led to a few odd statements, apparently the products of overactive minds in the marketing department.
 Some sources have stated that it was specifically designed to only use smart weapons, which leads to the puzzle of why the ability to carry dumb bombs would be designed out, all the more so because with modern attack avionics, unguided weapons can be delivered with surprising precision.
 In fact, there are plenty of pictures of Gripens carrying dumb bombs and unguided rocket pods.